officeboy/PUB/README.md

 Php Utility Billing

 PUB will be an open source utility billing application.
-Web based with easy to configure options and a very plain interface that will support themes.
+Web based with easy to configure options and a plain Twitter Bootstrap interface that will support themes.